 At the heart of our project is the notion of a Just Transition, which is a “vision-led, unifying, and place-based set of principles, processes, and practices that build economic and political power to shift from an extractive economy to a regenerative economy.

-Our initiative is to soon provide an interactive app to locate AUM on the Navajo Nation.
-This is will help reduce exposure to uranium on the Navajo Nation.
+Our initiative is developing an interactive mobile application to locate AUMs on the Navajo Nation.
+The app is meant to help Diné citizens reduce their exposure to uranium on the Navajo Nation.

 Advocating for Environmental Justice with Art